johnsonch/ThatConference2023IntroToCDKDemo1/README.md

 There are some other tools like `synthesize` TODO explain the other options with `cdk`

-But we don't have any errors so lets :fire: :down_right_arrow: :hole: with `cdk deploy --all`
+But we don't have any errors so lets :fire: :arrow_lower_right: :hole: with `cdk deploy --all`

 Sweet that worked!
 Let's go on to a little more complex portion and we'll add the lambda function that writes to the bucket.